Highland dress: Modern Highland dress

-In the modern era, Scottish highland dress can be worn casually, or worn as formal wear to white tie and black tie occasions, especially at ceilidhs and weddings.
-Just as the black tie dress code has increased in use in England for formal events which historically may have called for white tie, so too is the black tie version of highland dress increasingly common.
+In the modern era, Scottish Highland dress can be worn casually, or worn as formal wear to white tie and black tie occasions, especially at ceilidhs and weddings.
+Just as the black tie dress code has increased in use in England for formal events which historically may have called for white tie, so too is the black tie version of Highland dress increasingly common.

+The codification of "proper" Highland dress for formal and semi-formal wear took place during the Victorian era, and these styles have changed little since then (e.g. the Prince Charlie, Sheriffmuir, and regulation jackets have an antique appearance, being based on Victorian military doublets of Highland regiments).
+In observing "constraints imposed by supposed rules and regulations governing ... what is perceived as permissible in Highland dress", Scottish historian Hugh Cheape writes (2012) that "uniform styles and conformity in dress conventions have emerged since the late nineteenth century and have been encoded in books and tailors' patterns; strict observance is expected and in some circles has become a touchstone of Scottishness.
+The perpetuation of such views, relatively recently formed, is a self-assumed role of guardians of Scottish 'ethnicity'."
+He contrasts this mode of regulated Highland dress with the kilt's contemporary "renaissance as a style item ... even a post-modern trend in kilt-wear instigated with the 1970s and 1980s punk styles; we see the kilt worn with chunky socks, boots, white T-shirt and black jacket".

-The basis of all modern men's and women's highland dress starts with the tartan, either as a kilt, trews, earasaid, sash or tonnag.
-Tartans in Scotland are registered at the Scottish Register of Tartans in Edinburgh, a non-ministerial department and are usually aligned to a clan or branch of a clan, however tartans can also be registered exclusively for an individual or institution.
-For instance, the King has a personal tartan called Balmoral, while a tartan was recently registered for the Scottish Jewish community.
+Regardless of formality level, the basis of all modern men's and women's Highland dress starts with the tartan, either as a kilt, trews, arisaid, sash, or tonnag.
+Tartans in Scotland are registered at the Scottish Register of Tartans in Edinburgh, a non-ministerial department and are usually aligned to a clan or branch of a clan; however, tartans can also be registered exclusively for an individual or institution, and many "district" or "national" patterns also exist that have no associations to particular families or organisations.

-Historically weaponry formed a common accessory of men's highland dress, such as the Mattucashlass and the Dirk.
-However, due to the UK's knife laws, small Sgian-dubhs and sword shape Kilt pins are more commonly seen today.
+Historically, weaponry formed a common accessory of men's Highland dress, such as the mattucashlass and the dirk.
+However, due to the UK's knife laws, small sgian-dubhs and sword shape kilt pins are more commonly seen today.

-For men's and women's shoes, Ghillies are thin, foldable turnshoes, now used mostly for indoor wear and dancing.
+For men's and women's shoes, dance ghillies are thin, foldable turnshoes, now used mostly for indoor wear and Scottish dancing.
 The sole and uppers cut from one piece of leather, wrapped around the foot from the bottom, laced at the top, and seamed at the heel and toe.
-Ghillie brogues are thick-soled welted rand shoes.
+Ghillie brogues are thick-soled welted-rand shoes.
 In both, the laces are wrapped around and tied firmly above the wearer's ankles so that the shoes do not get pulled off in the mud.
 The shoes lack tongues so the wearer's feet can dry more quickly in the typically damp Scottish weather.